filakhtov/gentoo-use-docs/app-text/evince.md

 Pass the `-Dintrospection=true` option to the meson build script.
 Generate and install the `EvinceDocument-3.0.gir` and `EvinceView-3.0.gir` GIR metadata files to provide dynamic bindings for the `libevdocument3` and `libevview3` libraries to languages other than C using the GObject Introspection framework.

 The flag can be safely disabled.

+### keyring
+Pass the `-Dkeyring=enabled` option to the meson build script.
+Use the `libsecret` library to integrate with the GNOME keyring daemon to store and retrieve passwords for password-protected PDF documents.

+This flag should be enabled for keyring integration.

 ### nautilus
 Pass the `-Dnautilus=true` option to the meson build script.
 Build the `libevince-properties-page.so` library that provides Nautilus plugin that adds a properties page to document properties dialog to show additional information for PDF and other document types, and install it into the `/usr/lib/nautilus/extensions-3.0/` directory.